javajon/jenkins-kubernetes/readme.md

 # Jenkins on Kubernetes #

 - Cattle, not pets
+- Jenkins plugin for leveraging Kubernetes power - builds on pods.
 - Leverage scaling
 - Leverage monitoring
 - Inspiration from Chris Ricci